MEMBERSHIP

 FUNDRAISING

 The club’s first fundraiser, held in 1982, was to sell roses.
-The funds raised were used to visually- and hearing-impaired persons; and provide support for local needs whenever possible.
+The funds raised were used to help visually- and hearing-impaired persons; and to provide support for local needs whenever possible.
 As the club grew, so did the types of fundraisers held: selling brats at the Marine Art Fair; BMX races at the old gravel put at the intersection of Highway 97 and County Road 15; dances at Withrow Ballroom; a pig roast; and Wild Game Dinners.

 Bingo was held at the Community Center and then at the Washington County Fair.
-As time went on, the Scandia-Marine Lions starting selling Super Saver Books with discounts by local merchants; and raffle tickets for monthly monetary prizes.
+As time went on, the Scandia-Marine Lions started selling Super Saver Books with discounts by local merchants; and raffle tickets for monthly monetary prizes.

 SERVICE